tidymodels/rsample/tests/testthat/_snaps/clustering.md

       clustering_cv(iris, Sepal.Length, v = -500)
     Condition
       Error in `clustering_cv()`:
-      ! `v` must be a single positive integer greater than 1.
+      ! `v` must be a whole number larger than or equal to 2, not the number -500.

 ---